StarlaneStudios/vscode-comment-anchors/README.md

 Comment Anchor scans your entire workspace for tags.
 This can cause bad performance when your workspace contains many files, such as dependency directories and logfiles.
 It is therefore advised to alter the `matchFiles` and `excludeFiles` settings to limit the amount of directories and files scanned.

+If you'd rather disable workspace anchors all together, you can disable these in the settings.

 ## Contribution